-The Sources tab shows the audio inputs to the system, these being line inputs (physical and/or IP-based), radio capture inputs (AM, FM and DAB/DAB+) and internet streams.
-The inputs are always sorted to show the line inputs first (in socket order), followed by the AM capture channels, FM capture channels, DAB/DAB+ ensembles and finally internet streams.
+The Sources tab shows the audio inputs to the system, these being line inputs (physical and/or IP-based) and/or internet streams.

 When making any changes to the source settings (other than the Alarm checkbox), it is necessary to click on the Apply button at the bottom of the window before the changes take effect.
 Pending changes are shown in red until either the Apply button is pressed or they are discarded by clicking the Cancel button.